-Note: These data are the most recent available for the Nation and Florida, having been retrieved from the federal PPICS system prior to its retirement.
-The FLDOE and USED have not provided such data at the national or state level since these data were retrieved in 2012.
+Note: These data are the most recent available for the Nation and Florida, having been retrieved from the federal 21APR system in 2019 for program year 2016-2017.

-Grace Place for Children and Families (Elementary School) Mathematics Progress: As shown in Table 10-6, the program reported mathematics grades on a total of 122 regularly participating students - 70.1% of the 174 regularly participating students attending the program at least 30 days total and at least one day during the 2017-2018 academic year.
-Data submitted by the program included 38 students with missing mathematics grades (i.e., having grades from only one of two comparison grading periods) and 14 regularly participating students with no mathematics grades reported.
+Grace Place (Elementary) Mathematics Progress: As shown in Table 10-6, the program reported mathematics grades on a total of 231 regularly participating students - 99.6% of the 232 regularly participating students attending the program at least 30 days total and at least one day during the 2018-2019 academic year.
+Data submitted by the program included 1 students with missing mathematics grades (i.e., having grades from only one of two comparison grading periods) and no regularly participating students with no mathematics grades reported.
 Assessment of mathematics grades compared each student's earliest mathematics grade of the first three quarters of the academic year and the final mathematics fourth-quarter grade of the academic year.
-Overall, using the comparison method for grades developed by the FLDOE for newer 21st CCLC programs, a total of 96 out of 122 regularly participating students with comparison grades (78.7%) demonstrated success based on their mathematics grade performance from the first half to the second half of the 2017-2018 academic year (e.g., from quarter 1 to quarter 4).
+Overall, using the comparison method for grades developed by the FLDOE for newer 21st CCLC programs, a total of 156 out of 231 regularly participating students with comparison grades (67.5%) demonstrated success based on their mathematics grade performance from the first half to the second half of the 2018-2019 academic year (e.g., from quarter 1 to quarter 4).
 However, the FLDOE method does not consider students who maintained 'average' grades as successful on this metric, though many education experts and statisticians believe maintaining an 'average' grade should still be considered a success and demonstrative of improved knowledge.
-If including 'maintenance' of average grades as meeting this metric, then a total of 109 regularly participating students demonstrated improved knowledge and skills in mathematics (89.3% of the regularly participating students with comparison grades), as demonstrated by those who maintained or improved to an average or above average course grade from the first half to the second half of the academic year.
-Based on data provided, this appears a true and accurate indicator of impacts in overall mathematics skills and knowledge among students in the Grace Place for Children and Families (Elementary School) 21st CCLC program.
+If including 'maintenance' of average grades as meeting this metric, then a total of 188 regularly participating students demonstrated improved knowledge and skills in mathematics (81.4% of the regularly participating students with comparison grades), as demonstrated by those who maintained or improved to an average or above average course grade from the first half to the second half of the academic year.
+Based on data provided, this appears a true and accurate indicator of impacts in overall mathematics skills and knowledge among students in the Grace Place (Elementary) 21st CCLC program.

-Math Grades Math Grades Grade-Change Only Knowledge-Based FLDOE Method Adjusted Method Change Status % Students # Students % Students # Students Met Metric 78.7% 89.3% 96 109 Did Not Meet 26 21.3% 13 10.7% 122 122 Total
+Math Grades Math Grades

+hange Only E Method lge-Based d Method

+Change Status # Students % Students # Students % Students

+Met Metric 156 67.5% 188 81.4%

+Did Not Meet 75 32.5% 43 18.6%

+Total 231 231